December 22, 2020

 While everyone has their own definition of what “good” neighborhoods are, there are objective characteristics that buyers and renters seek out that you should take note of.

 The community where your home is built in plays a big factor in your lot’s value.
 Is it a master-planned development?
 Are there any commercial establishments nearby?
 Does it have a park?
 24/7 security?
 Is the area well-maintained?
 Is it a flood-free zone?
 Does it have lots of green spaces and places for children to play?
 These are all things that will look attractive to future buyers and will drive up demand.
-Increase in demand increase the prices of real estate.
+An increase in demand increases the prices of real estate.

 Apart from the things within the community, you’ll want to check out how close basic necessities are to your potential home.
 This includes schools, places of worship, markets, gyms, transportation hubs, commercial establishments, and major thoroughfares.
 You’ll want to have easy access to these places to make life more comfortable for you and your family, or for your future buyer should you buy your home for an investment.